-A. Using picture icons with sight words is like asking the brain to learn to read two different languages simultaneously.
+A. Using picture icons instead of (or above/below) sight words is like asking the brain to learn to read two different languages simultaneously.
 Everything I design is geared to making the brain’s job easier, so why would I make that job difficult?
 In my experience, using picture icons is a crutch that actually delays learning to read.

-In the same way, research has shown that placing illustrations alongside emergent reader text in a book can actually delay the reading process.
+In the same way, research has shown that in the initial stages of learning to read, placing illustrations alongside emergent reader text in a book can actually delay the reading process.
 The illustration is the attractive item, the effortless item; why should an emergent reader pay attention to the text instead of the picture?

 The only exception to this that I have seen was with several students with Down syndrome who were also on the Autism spectrum.
 Amazingly, these students uniformly seemed to ignore the illustrations completely and lasered in on the text only.
 Not surprisingly, they learned to read quickly and well.